 Home buyers should attend the inspection to gain a better understanding of the home.
-The inspector might unearth minor and significant issues.
+Should the inspector find minor and significant home repairs.
 Small issues can be fixed easily – even delayed for a period.
-Significant problems, however, require calling in a specialist to examine the issue.
+Significant problems, however, require calling in a specialist to examine the effect.
 A professional can advise whether you should fix the problem or walk away from the deal.

 New buyers must purchase a homeowner’s insurance policy.
 This coverage protects homeowners against loss or damage to property as well as liability if someone gets hurt in your home.